KavyaSethia/Reminder-bot/README.md

 ![rainbow](https://user-images.githubusercontent.com/101000458/218466108-b5d59383-3565-4cec-b013-412d95585fac.png)

 Fed up with too many assignments and deadlines to remember?
 This telegram bot is for you!
-Add, update, or delete any assignment and it will give you a timely reminder before the deadline.
+Add, update, or delete any assignment, which will give you a timely reminder before the deadline.

-## Aim–> we have created a telegram bot to remind user for their assingments by taking the record of the assignments prior.
+## Aim–> we have created a telegram bot to remind users of their assignments by taking a prior record of the assignments.
 It gives the notification reminder at the exact time.

 ## Language